chloeekk/chloeekk.github.io/content/posts/advanced-claude-code-guide/index.md

 If you're also using Claude Code but feel you haven't fully tapped into its potential, I hope these notes will give you some insights.

+For the broader reason AI coding tools favor command-line workflows, first see [CLI vs GUI vs Skills](https://chloevolution.com/posts/cli-vs-gui-vs-skills/).
+This guide continues from that foundation into Claude Code's advanced execution and extension features.

 ---

 ## The Right Approach to Complex Tasks